jcbmln/dotfiles/README.md

 The script will also attempt to set up an Ubuntu-based development environment with `zsh` as my shell of choice.
 It will check to see if `zsh` is installed and install it if not.
 If `zsh` is installed and not already the default shell, the script will set it as the default, which will take effect on the next login or when a new instance of `zsh` is launched.

-I mainly work in Windows 10 using [WSL](https://msdn.microsoft.com/commandline/wsl/about) as my development environment.
-I use [Visual Studio Code](https://code.visualstudio.com/) as my editor and [Cmder](http://cmder.net/) mini as my console emulator.

 ## Installation

 You can install my dotfiles using curl: